2017 Major League Baseball postseason: (2) Houston Astros vs. (3) Boston Red Sox

 This was the first postseason meeting between the Astros and Red Sox.
-The Astros won the series in four games to advance to their first ALCS and first LCS overall since 2005.
+The Astros defeated the Red Sox in four games to advance to their first ever ALCS and first LCS overall since 2005.

 Justin Verlander pitched six solid innings as the Astros blew out the Red Sox in Game 1.
 Carlos Correa and George Springer ignited a spark in the Astros’ offense in Game 2 as they blew out the Red Sox again to take a 2–0 series lead headed to Fenway Park.
 The Red Sox blew out the Astros in Game 3 to get on the board in the series.
 In Game 4, Verlander outdueled Chris Sale again as the Astros won by one run to close out the series.

-Both teams would meet again in the ALCS in 2018 and 2021, with the Red Sox winning the former and the Astros winning the latter.
+Both teams would meet again in the ALCS in 2018 and 2021, with the Red Sox winning the former en route to a World Series title, and the Astros winning the latter before falling in the World Series.